 Former President Calvin Coolidge once said, “We cannot do everything at once, but we can do something at once”—prudent words spoken like a real Vermonter.
 Indeed, if Silent Cal were alive today, he’d be bowled over by the momentum and energy behind the changes coming to the biggest city in his home state.
 Several major infrastructure projects that have been halted for years, some for decades, are now back in play.
 While it’ll take five to six years before all of these initiatives are complete (President Coolidge did have a point), once they are, residents and visitors can expect to navigate the Queen City with greater ease, safety, and enjoyment.

 If you’re curious what the makeover will include, turn onto St. Paul Street, where renovations wrapped in 2018.
-Main Street will see the same trsseatments: a change in parking orientation from diagonal to parallel to make way for a spacious pedestrian corridor with wide sidewalks and eight-foot tree belts.
+Main Street will see the same treatments: a change in parking orientation from diagonal to parallel to make way for a spacious pedestrian corridor with wide sidewalks and eight-foot tree belts.
 In addition, the design incorporates permeable paving for wastewater, eco-friendly rain gardens, space for public art, outdoor restaurant seating, sidewalk kiosks, and more.
 Cyclists will have protected bike lanes, while pedestrians can park on one of the many shaded benches to take in a famous Champlain sunset.

 Main Street will be more functional below ground, too, as the project tackles the 150+-year-old sewer system buried under the corner of South Union and Main.
 The fabled “Ravine Sewer” has prevented the development of this prominent block for over a century (hence the palatial parking lot), and the city is ready to replace the crumbling relic with a modern sewage system.
 It will be one year and a half before the Main Street project breaks ground, and another two years until it is completed.
 Until then, the city will finalize the concept with community input.
 At a neighborhood meeting leading up to the big March vote, Public Works Engineer Laura Wheelock made a case for the renovation.
 “It is definitely the heart of the downtown, and it’s important to highlight that Main Street is one of our last links.
 It really connects a lot of important destinations and features within our city.”
 The majority of voters agree!